 High-dollar medications for chronic conditions—such as oral oncology, hepatitis C, biologics, multiple sclerosis treatments, enzyme replacements—do not meet the definition of immediate therapeutic needs and so would not be covered for emergency fills.

 Also, an emergency fill will not be paid in the following situations:

-The dosage of the Emergency Fill must either be the minimum packaging size that cannot be broken (e.g., injectable), or the lesser of a 7-day supply or the amount as prescribed.
-(Depending upon their policies, Health Plans may exceed this baseline dispensing amount.)
-In the event the medication is to be continued for treatment beyond the emergency fill authorization, health plans may apply formulary or utilization management restrictions that will be reviewed following the health plans' standard procedure.
+The dosage of the emergency fill must either be the minimum packaging size that cannot be broken (for example, injectable), or the lesser of a 7-day supply of the amount as prescribed.
+Only the emergency fill dosage of the medication will be approved and paid.